pauxy-qmc/pauxy/README.rst

 PAUXY
 =====

+NOTE: Pauxy is deprecated in favour of `ipie <https://github.com/linusjoonho/ipie>`_.
+This repository is no longer maintained.

 PAUXY is a collection of **P**\ ython implementations of **AUX**\ illiar\ **Y** field quantum Monte Carlo algorithms with a focus on simplicity rather than speed.